gljaramilloc/Project1-lenguajesFormales/README.md

                         changed = True
                         break

-This is the core of the table-filling algorithm.

-For each pair (p, q) not yet marked:

-Look at their transitions for each input symbol.
+For each unmarked pair (p, q), check transitions under each symbol.

-If their next states (p_next, q_next) are already distinguishable, then (p, q) must also be distinguishable.
+If their next states (p_next, q_next) are already distinguishable, (p, q) is marked as distinguishable.

-This process repeats until no new pairs are marked.
+Repeat until no new pairs are marked.

-Step 4: Collect equivalent pairs result = []
+Step 4: Collect equivalent pairs

+result = []
 for p in range(n):
     for q in range(p + 1, n):
         if not marked[p][q]:
-            result.append(f"({p},{q})")
+            result.append((p, q))

-After the iterations, any pair (p, q) not marked as distinguishable is equivalent.
+Pairs not marked as distinguishable are equivalent states.

-These pairs are returned in a list.
+They are returned as a sorted list of tuples.

 📌 Function: main()

-The main function handles reading the input and executing the minimization.
+Reads input from input.txt and executes DFA minimization.

-Read input from input.txt.
+Input format:

 First line → number of test cases.

-Next → states, alphabet, final states, and transition table.
+For each case:

+Number of states

+Alphabet symbols

+Final states

+Transition table

-Call minimize_dfa for each case.
+Calls minimize_dfa for each test case.

-Print equivalent pairs separated by spaces.
+Prints equivalent pairs separated by spaces.

+✅ Usage
+Prepare input.txt with the correct format.

+Run the program: